 The Perfect 3-Day Amsterdam Itinerary

-In Amsterdam you won’t have any trouble filling a few days with sightseeing.
+You’ll have no trouble filling a few days with sightseeing in Amsterdam.
 What’s difficult is working out how to experience the best of Amsterdam in just a few days.
-Unfortunately, the best things to do in Amsterdam are not all conveniently squashed into one part of the city.
-To really get the most from your visit you’ll want to travel right across Amsterdam, from the city center to neighborhoods like Jordaan, the Museum Quarter, and the Red Light District.
+Unfortunately, the best things to do in Amsterdam are not all conveniently crammed into one part of the city.
+To get the most from your visit, you’ll want to travel right across Amsterdam, from the city center to neighborhoods like Jordaan, the Museum Quarter, and the Red Light District.

-However, before we get to our Amsterdam itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Amsterdam itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

-Recommendation: Save time and money with the I Amsterdam City Card.
-With this card you not only get to visit Amsterdam’s world-class museums and attractions for free, but you also get to enjoy unlimited access to Amsterdam’s public transport, as well as a free canal cruise.
-Unlike many other city cards, the I Amsterdam City Card is an amazing value and we highly recommend buying it for your trip to Amsterdam.
+Recommendation: Save time and money with the Go City All-Inclusive Pass.
+With this card you not only get to visit Amsterdam’s world-class museums and attractions for free, but you also get to enjoy a free canal cruise.

-On your first day here it’s best to start with the city’s best-known attractions in and around the city center, before venturing over to the Jordaan neighborhood.
+On your first day, start with the best-known attractions in and around the city center before venturing over to the Jordaan neighborhood.

 Follow the Damrak for a while and you’ll soon reach the wide-open Dam Square.
-Essentially the city’s main square, Dam Square features several notable landmarks and it frequently plays host to events.
-The most notable landmark is the Royal Palace of Amsterdam, a massive residence of the Dutch Royal Family.
-You can learn more about the history of Amsterdam in the Dutch “Golden Age, and follow in the footsteps of kings and queens, on a tour of the Royal Palace of Amsterdam with an informative audio guide.
+Essentially the city’s main square, Dam Square features several notable landmarks and frequently hosts large events.
+Its main landmark is the Royal Palace of Amsterdam, a massive residence of the Dutch royal family, which you can visit with an informative audio guide.

-Facing the palace from across the square is the National Monument which commemorates those who died during World War II.
-Then there’s the Nieuwe Kerk, a 15th century Gothic church that sits across a small side street from the palace.
+Facing the palace from across the square is the National Monument, which commemorates those who died during World War II.
+Then there’s the Nieuwe Kerk, or New Church, a 15th-century Gothic cathedral that sits across a small side street from the palace.

-Having seen the Nieuwe Kerk or New Church, it’s time to find its counterpart, the Oude Kerk or Old Church.
-Found in the city’s Red Light District, this church is actually the oldest building in Amsterdam and dates back to the 13th century.
-Although it’s undergone renovations over the years, it still has loads of character, including a completely wooden ceiling which makes it stand out.
-You can also climb up the church tower for some great views of the city, which can help you get your bearings early on when sightseeing.
+Now that you’ve seen the New Church, it’s time to find the Old Church, or Oude Kerk, in the Red Light District.
+This is actually the oldest building in Amsterdam, dating back to the 13th century.
+Although it’s undergone renovations over the years, it still has loads of characteristic features, including a completely wooden ceiling.

 Red Light District

-Perhaps the most famous place in Amsterdam is the Red Light District, also known as De Wallen.
+Perhaps the most famous place in Amsterdam is the Red Light District, or De Wallen.
 Here you’ll come across sex shops, brothels, peep shows, and similarly focused museums.
-While it may not be for everyone, it’s worth taking a look to at least see what all the fuss is about.
-If you visit early in the day it’s likely not too busy.
-Have a walk around, and if you want to see it in full action, come back around nightfall.
+While it’s not for everyone, it’s at least worth a look to see what all the fuss is about.
+If you visit early in the day, it’s usually not too busy.
+Have a walk around, and if you want to see it in full action, come back around 10 p.m.
 You can also book a guided walking tour of the Red Light District, if you are at all interested in the history of the sinful streets of the Red Light Quarter.

-At this point you’ll probably have noticed that Amstedam has more than a few canals.
-It’s now time to go explore them and find yourself some typical Amsterdam scenery.
-It’s not just about the canals themselves though, it’s also the little bridges that cross them, and the iconic architecture of the buildings along the canals, that make Amsterdam such a delight to explore.
+By this point, you’ll probably have noticed that Amsterdam has more than a few canals.
+It’s time to go explore them and find yourself some signature Amsterdam scenery.
+It’s not just about the canals themselves; it’s also the little bridges that cross them and the iconic architecture of the buildings along the water that make the area such a delight to explore.

-You also have options for how you want to see the canals of Amsterdam.
-The most special has to be seeing the city while you’re actually on the canals, whether you’re on a boat cruise or darting around in a pedal boat.
+You have several options for how to experience Amsterdam’s canals.
+The most special has to be seeing the city while you’re actually on the canals, whether you’re taking a boat cruise or darting around in a pedal boat.
 Another option is to rent a bicycle so that you can stop off at pretty spots as you like.
-Or there’s the good ole fashioned approach of walking, which is sure to help you get your steps in for the day.
+Of course, there’s also the good old-fashioned approach of walking; with so much to see, you’re sure to get your steps for the day!

 Anne Frank House

-Switching gears a bit, it’s time to head for The Anne Frank House, a museum dedicated to Frank’s short life, her writing, and the families who hid in the annex during the Second World War.
-Put together by her father, Otto, the only member of the families who left Auschwitz alive, the museum is a moving and intense tribute to lives lost.
+Switching gears a bit, head for the The Anne Frank House, a museum dedicated to Anne’s short life, her writing, and the families who hid in the annex during WWII.
+Assembled by her father, Otto (the only member of the families who left Auschwitz alive), the museum is a moving and intense tribute to lives lost.